 The ability to collect large experimental datasets or generate representative simulated ones is one of the bottlenecks of learning-based robotics.
 With this in mind, we assessed the computational performance of safe-control-gym on a system with a 2.30GHz Quad-Core i7-1068NG7 CPU, 32GB 3733MHz LPDDR4X of memory, and running Python 3.8 under macOS 12.
-Table II summarizes the simulation speedups (with respect to the wall-clock) obtained for the cart-pole and 2D quadrotor environments, in headless mode or using the GUI, with or without constraint evaluation, and different choices of control and physics integration frequencies.
+In the repository's documentation, we summarize the simulation speed-ups (with respect to the wall-clock) obtained for the cart-pole and 2D quadrotor environments, in headless mode or using the GUI, with or without constraint evaluation, and different choices of control and physics integration frequencies.
 In headless mode, a single instance of safe-control-gym allows to collect data 10 to 20 times faster than in real life, with fine-grained physics stepped by PyBullet at 1000Hz.

-V. CONTROL ALGORITHMS
+IV.
+CONTROL ALGORITHMS